NeurodataWithoutBorders/nwb_hackathons/HCK09_2020_Remote/agenda/AGENDA.md

           <td><a href="https://spikeinterface.readthedocs.io/">SpikeInterface</a> - Alessio Buccino, Cole Hurwitz</td>
         </tr>
       </table>
       Users should attend the session(s) that is relevant to them and hack on their projects at other times.
-Developers will be available in the main Zoom room and on the NWB Slack to answer questions.
     </td>
   </tr>
 </table>